Scenic Spots for Romance in North Carolina

 RaleighSee on mapSee on map

 North Carolina Museum of Art ups the beauty factor with its 164-acre museum park filled with outdoor installations, trails and landscaping.
-Whimsical photo opportunities abound as you and your sweetie nestle against more than 30 works of art, including oversized sculptures and whirligigs, or disappear among a forest full of chairs.
+Whimsical photo opportunities abound as you stroll among more than 30 works of art, including oversized sculptures and whirligigs, or disappear among a forest full of chairs.

 GreensboroSee on mapSee on map